Sierra Nevada red fox (Vulpes vulpes necator)

 Conservation

 The current range and distribution of Sierra Nevada red fox is unknown.
 Because of this and the scientific certainty of its hazardously low numbers, greater research is needed to ascertain the full extent of the red foxes range.
 Recent research conducted in the vicinity of Lassen Peak, has begun the process of understanding exactly how rare the native Sierra Nevada red fox is.
 This research conducted in the late 1990’s estimated that only 10-15 individuals were likely present in the Lassen Peak area--a number certainly low enough to cause concern over the possibility of localized extinction and highly endangered status throughout its historic range.
-Other historical evidence related to the Sierra Nevada red fox has lead scientists to believe that it likely never occurred in large numbers.
+Other historical evidence related to the Sierra Nevada red fox has led scientists to believe that it likely never occurred in large numbers.
 From 1940 to 1959, 135 pelts were taken by trappers and that number shrunk down to 2 pelts a year by the 1970’s.
 It is possible that red fox numbers were declining before these statistics were collected but in either case the Sierra Nevada red fox has certainly been in serious trouble for a very long time.
 The State of California banned red fox trapping in 1974.

 Status

-The only known current population is around the vicinity of Lassen Peak, in Lassen National Forest, with periodic sightings by inexperienced observers throughout the rest of the Sierra Nevada.
 The Sierra Nevada red fox is so uncommon that the California Fish and Game Commission declared it threatened in 1980 and it is considered critically endangered by the California Department of Fish and Game.
 The U.S. Forest Service, Pacific Southwest Research Station lists the Sierra Nevada red fox as a sensitive species.

 Scientific Research